-Total enrollment each semester at Gonzaga is approximately 7,567 of which about 5,160 are undergraduates and 2,407 are in graduate programs, including the School of Law, three doctoral programs, and master's degree programs.
+Total enrollment each semester at Gonzaga is approximately 7,500 of which about 5,200 are undergraduates and 2,300 are in graduate programs, including the School of Law, four doctoral programs, and master's degree programs.
 Our student body represents nearly every state and over thirty foreign countries.
-More than fifty percent of the student body comes from homes at least 250 hundred miles from Spokane.
+More than 50% of the student body comes from homes at least 250 hundred miles from Spokane.
 The result is a diverse, welcoming campus community, where cultures and friendships are shared warmly.

-There are a total of 745 regular Jesuit, lay, and religious faculty, and classes are taught by professors, not teaching assistants.
+There are a total of 770 regular Jesuit, lay, and religious faculty, and classes are taught by professors, not teaching assistants.
 The ratio of students to faculty is about 12 to 1.
-69% of undergraduates ranked in the top quarter of their graduating class.
+75% of undergraduates ranked in the top quarter of their graduating class.
 Approximately 25% hold student leadership positions in Gonzaga student government, residence halls, clubs and organizations.